cg-dot/oai-reverse-proxy/docs/huggingface.md

 ## Updating the server

-You can just restart your server to have it pull the latest version of the code from GitHub.
+To update your server, go to the Settings menu and select `Factory Reboot`.
+This will pull the latest version of the code from GitHub and restart the server.

+Note that if you just perform a regular Restart, the server will be restarted with the same code that was running before.

 ## Customizing the server